 The daughter wanted to know whether it was acceptable for her father to be the person who met the gross revenue test so the land would be considered qualified farm property.
 This would entitle her to claim the capital gains exemption on the land’s subsequent sale.

 The answer was YES.
-The person meeting the 2-year gross-revenue test need not be the individual who owns the property and may, for instance, be the spouse, child or parent of such individual.
+A person meeting the two-year gross-revenue test does not have to be the owner of the property and may, for instance, be a spouse, child, or parent.

 Therefore, for the purpose of determining if the farmland is qualified farm property in the hands of the daughter who inherited the land, her father could satisfy the 2-year gross revenue test.